-If your sound card has multiple outputs, then by default, REAPER's Routing Matrix will display multiple permutations of paired outputs, including several that you might not need.
-You might want to use only "natural" pairs (e.g. 1/2 paired for your speakers and 3/4 for a headphone amp.
-Unwanted combinations such as 2/3 can be removed using Options, Preferences, Audio.
-Turn off Show non-standard stereo channel pairs .
+REAPER's Routing Matrix default display of paired outputs might include several that you do not want.
+You might want to only "natural" pairs (e.g. 1/2 for your speakers, 3/4 for a headphone amp).
+Non-standard pairs like 2/3 can be removed using Options, Preferences, Audio.
+Turn off Show non-standard stereo channel pairs.